ituacm/ITU-ACM-AlgoTeam/Archive.md

 <h1>Sprint Archive</h1>
 <p>Welcome to the Sprint Archive, where you can access all the previously assigned questions and solutions to them.
-Solutions become available three days after the Sprint questions are shared.</p>
+Solutions become available three days after the Sprint Questions are shared.</p>

 <table>
 <tr>